BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 # bigweaver-agent-canary-zeta-hydro-deps

-Benchmarks repository with timely and differential-dataflow dependencies for performance comparison.
+**Unified Benchmarks Repository** - All Hydro benchmarks with timely and differential-dataflow dependencies for performance comparison.

 ## Overview

-This repository contains benchmarks that depend on timely and differential-dataflow for comparing performance with Hydro-native implementations.
-By maintaining these benchmarks separately, we avoid adding timely and differential-dataflow dependencies to the main development workflow.
+As of December 19, 2024, this repository contains ALL benchmarks for Hydro and related crates.
+The main repository no longer contains any benchmarks, allowing it to focus exclusively on core Hydro/DFIR development.
+By consolidating all benchmarks here, we eliminate build dependencies from the main development workflow while maintaining comprehensive performance testing capabilities.

 ## Structure